Frequently Asked Questions (FAQ)

 Are there any basic CYBL playing guidelines that I can review before I decide to play in CYBL?

-What is the "Mites" Division and how is it structured?
+What are the "Mini-Mites and "Mites" Division and how is it structured?

-The Mites Division is for 2nd, 3rd and 4th grade boys and girls.
+The Mini-Mites Division is for 1st and 2nd grade boys and girls; the Mites Division is for 3rd and 4th grade boys and girls.

-The main goals of this division are to introduce players to the game of basketball and to develop the basic basketball skills of the participants.
+The main goals of these divisions are to introduce players to the game of basketball and to develop the basic basketball skills of the participants.
 There are no pre-season tryout/skills evaluation sessions.
-Each team in a Mites division has one combined skills/practice session per week on either a Saturday or Sunday.
+Each team in these divisions has one combined skills/practice session per week on either a Saturday or Sunday.
 There are no practices thru the week.
 There may or may not be scrimmages between teams, at the Divsion Director's discretion, in consultation with that divsion's Coaches.

 What is "playing up" and what are the options to play up in CYBL?